Shreshth Rajan. Originally written Summer 2025, updated April 2026.

 India is not doing nothing.
 The PLI scheme committed $23 billion across 14 sectors, attracted $20 billion in realized investment, and grew electronics production from $26 billion to $63 billion in four years.

 Every previous attempt at Indian labor reform failed for the same reason: the people who would lose protection fought hard today, while the people who would benefit were diffuse and years away.
 AI changes this equation.
-A quarter-trillion-dollar industry is now watching its margins compress in real time, which creates a concentrated, powerful constituency for reform that simply did not exist before.
+A quarter-trillion-dollar industry is now watching its margins compress in real time, which creates a concentrated, powerful constituency for reform that did not exist before.

 Tamil Nadu showed the playbook: crisis plus coalition.
 Electronics assemblers wanted simpler rules, the state wanted investment, together they overwhelmed small-firm resistance.
 The national version starts the same way.
 New firms get a simplified single labor code with no size thresholds.
 Existing firms keep current rules.
 Nobody loses today.
 As new firms outcompete old ones, the business community demands extension.
 China's dual-track reforms worked this way.
 You do not threaten incumbents.
 You let the new system win.